The Virgin Tour

 The Virgin Tour was the debut concert tour by American singer-songwriter Madonna.
 The tour supported her first two studio albums, Madonna (1983) and Like a Virgin (1984).
+It started on April 10, 1985, at the Paramount Theatre in Seattle, United States, and ended on June 11 of the same year at the Madison Square Garden in New York City.
 Although initially planned for an international audience, the tour was restricted to the United States and Canada.
 Warner Bros.
 Records decided to send Madonna on tour after Like a Virgin became a success.
 After an official announcement on March 15, 1985, Madonna and her team began production plans.
 She wanted the tour to be a reflection of her own self and collaborated with designer Maripol for the costumes.

 Beastie Boys were signed as the opening act, while record producer Patrick Leonard was the music director.
 The stage was triangular, with walkways and ramps around it, with lighting arrangements hanging about 30 feet above.
 Four giant screens lined three sides of the stage's outer perimeter.
 The setlist consisted of songs from her first two records, Madonna and Like a Virgin.
 Madonna was backed by two male dancers as she moved energetically across the stage.
 The show ended with her in a wedding dress, performing "Like a Virgin" and "Material Girl".